 - Career opportunities: you’ll gain practical experience in leading NHS Trusts across London, and 97% of students are in employment 6 months after graduating.

 - Dedicated facilities: We have two adult nursing skills laboratories at our Southwark campus and three at our Havering campus.

 - Ranked joint 1st for graduate prospects in the UK (Complete University Guide 2020).

 You can choose to study Adult Nursing at our Southwark campus, right in the heart of London or at Havering based in Harold Wood, Essex.

 Southwark Campus; Havering Campus

-Sophie Kemp studies BSc (Hons) Adult Nursing with the School of Health and Social Care at at London South Bank University (LSBU).
+Sophie Kemp studies BSc (Hons) Adult Nursing with the School of Health and Social Care at London South Bank University.

 - Essentials of biosciences for health

 This module provides understanding of the structure and function of main body systems and how the human body maintains homeostasis.
 The content of this module has been selected and developed to equip you with the necessary knowledge to inform your nursing practice and for progression throughout the programme.
 This knowledge will enable you to go on to develop an understanding of pathophysiological processes and the fundamentals of pharmacology.
 You’ll be supported in your learning with extensive use of teaching strategies such as key-lectures, workbooks and e-learning.